Quantum clock and Newtonian time

 and we deduce that

 for $n\geq2$.
-Though the $\{c_n\}$ differ, the qualitative features of the dynamics of the inverse-Gaussian clock are essentially the same as those of a gamma clock.
+Though the $\{c_n\}$ differ, the qualitative features of the dynamics of the inverse-Gaussian clock are similar in many respects to those of a gamma clock.

-As an example of a system with a random clock, consider a spin-$\frac{1}{2}$ particle immersed in a magnetic field in the $z$ orientation, with the Hamiltonian ${\hat H}=\omega {\hat\sigma}_z$, under a gamma quantum clock model.
+As an example of a system with a quantum clock, consider a spin one-half particle immersed in a magnetic field in the $z$ orientation, with ${\hat H}=\omega {\hat\sigma}_z$, under a gamma clock.
 The evolution of the quantum state is simulated in Figure~\ref{Fig:X} for an initial state that is an eigenstate of ${\hat\sigma}_x$.
-Since the dynamics for $\{\hat{\boldsymbol\rho}_t\}$ is unitary, an initial pure state on the surface of the Bloch sphere will remain on the latitudinal circle containing the initial state, which is the equator here.
+Since the dynamics for the random state $\{\hat{\rho}_t\}$ are unitary, an initial pure state on the surface of the Bloch sphere will remain on the latitudinal circle containing the initial state, which is the equator here.
 However, as the quantum clock jumps, the state also jumps along the circle.

-In this example, the dynamical equation (\ref{eq:first few terms}) can be solved in closed form up to an arbitrary order in $\lambda$.
-The resulting orbits of order up to $\lambda^0$ (the unitary case), up to $\lambda^1$ (unitary dynamics plus Lindblad term), up to $\lambda^2$ (including the modified unitary term), and up to $\lambda^3$ (also including the generalized Lindblad term) inside the Bloch sphere are plotted in Figure~\ref{Fig:1}(a).
-For this choice of Hamiltonian, the orbits lie on a latitudinal disc inside the Bloch sphere.
-Based on the parameter values chosen here, all orbits essentially coincide, with the exception of the unitary orbit corresponding to the $\lambda^0$ term.
-When the value of $\lambda$ is increased, the orbits corresponding to the truncation of the dynamical equation with different powers in $\lambda$ become visibly distinguishable, as shown in Figure~\ref{Fig:1}(b).
+The corresponding dynamics for the physical density matrix ${\hat\mu}_t$ in (\ref{eq:first few terms}) can be solved exactly to any order in $\lambda$ in this example.
+Unlike ${\hat\rho}_t$, which evolves unitarily, so the purity of the state is conserved, the evolution of the ${\hat\mu}_t$ takes place inside the Bloch sphere without the preservation of purity.
+The resulting orbits of order up to $\lambda^0$ (the unitary case), up to $\lambda^1$ (unitary dynamics plus Lindblad term), up to $\lambda^2$ (including the modified unitary term), and up to $\lambda^3$ (also including the generalized Lindblad term) are plotted in Figure~\ref{Fig:1}(a).
+For this choice of Hamiltonian, the orbits lie on a latitudinal disc inside the Bloch sphere containing the initial state.
+Based on the parameter values chosen, all orbits essentially coincide, with the exception of the unitary orbit corresponding to the $\lambda^0$ term.
+When $\lambda$ is increased, the orbits corresponding to the truncation of the dynamical equation with different powers in $\lambda$ become visibly distinguishable, as shown in Figure~\ref{Fig:1}(b).